22. AGX Vehicle

 }

-// Since continuous, this is valid to iterate six nodes in a track with 100 nodes.
+// Since the track is continuous, it is valid to iterate over six nodes in a track with 100 nodes.

 auto range = agxVehicle::Track::NodeRange{ track->getIterator( 1234u ),